 The Portsmouth Division also has a Field Gun display team.
 A team of 20 well trained cadets compete against other cadet units, including HMS Collingwood and HMS Sultan cadets, in a 100 yard race with an original Boer War 7 pounder muzzle loading Field Gun.
 The gun weighs over a third of a ton and each wheel weighs about 70 pounds, the same weight as a small cadet!
 Having also appeared at the Royal Tournament and more recently at the Kirkcudbright Tattoo, our cadet Field Gun is an exciting display of enthusiasm, fitness, discipline and teamwork.

-See more about our activities in public here or read our recruit induction guide.
+See more about our activities in public here or read Welcome to the Challenge!, our guide to being a Royal Marines Cadet in Portsmouth.

-For enquiries about joining as a cadet or adult volunteer, or about booking our Field Gun or Band please contact us:
+For enquiries about joining as a cadet (9 to 16) or adult volunteer (18 to 60), or about booking our Field Gun or Band please contact us:

 - Address: Portsmouth Division RMVCC, Alamein Block, HMS Excellent, Whale Island, Portsmouth, Hampshire, PO2 8ER.